srinancharaiah167/eventmappr/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: "🐛 Bug Report"
-about: Report a bug or issue in Civix
+about: Report a bug or issue in Eventmappr
 title: "[Bug]: "
 labels: bug
 assignees: ''